 In her blog post, Ankita writes: “Mekosha is the ideal place for rejuvenation, relaxation, and reflection.
-Therefore, we’d recommend this resort for senior citizens, those suffering from chronic ailments and anyone wanting a break from the hectic pace of life.
-It’s the ideal place for rejuvenation, relaxation, and reflection.
-We also loved the hour-long sojourn along Attigal River in a motorboat where we marvelled at reclining coconut trees, round kutta boats and myriad birds including the flaming red Kerala eagle.
-We will also cherish the conversations and exchanges we had with the other guests, including a sweet old couple from the UK and the quiet afternoon walks along the riverside path.”
+Therefore, we’d recommend this resort for senior citizens, those suffering from chronic ailments and anyone in need of a break.
+Moreover, we especially loved the hour-long sojourn along Attigal River in a motorboat.
+Here, we marvelled at reclining coconut trees, round kutta boats and myriad birds including the flaming red Kerala eagle.
+Subsequently, we cherished the conversations and exchanges we had with the other guests, including a sweet old couple from the UK and the quiet afternoon walks along the riverside path.

-Mekosha’s F&B manager and chef Anoob provided us idiyappam (coiled rice noodles) with vegetable curry and payasam.
+Mekosha’s F&B manager and chef, Anoob, provided us idiyappam (coiled rice noodles) with vegetable curry and payasam.
 I was amazed at how low-fat the food seemed, and yet so fresh and tasty.
-It was just like home food, and the ideal evening meal.
+In fact, it was just like home food, and the ideal evening meal.
 In this manner, Mekosha breaks through the narrative of ‘good health’ as being something monotonous or tasteless.”

 Check the full post here.